 Our teachers apply the curriculum in the classroom in ways that suit many different learning styles.

-Crucial years for decisions – Years 10 to 12
+Crucial years for decisions and choosing subjects - Years 10 to 12

 In many ways, the most important years in our school curriculum are Years 10 to 12.
-It’s the time to take responsibility and make decisions about your future and your career.
-That’s why we offer you a lot of choice but also guidance about choosing your subjects.
+It is the time to take responsibility and make decisions about your future and your career.
+That's why we offer you many choices but also guidance to help you choose your subjects carefully.

-From international politics to specialist mathematics, from psychology to environmental science, from economics to philosophy – there really is something for everyone.
-You aren’t restricted by the school you attend.
-Your choice could include subjects from the:
+From international politics to specialist mathematics, from visual arts to psychology, from economics to environmental science – there really is something for everyone.
+The school you attend does not restrict you.
+Your choice can include subjects from the:

-The only compulsory subject is one English subject in years 11 and 12 (most international students choose English as an Additional Language).
-The rest are your choice.
+The only compulsory subject is one English subject in Years 11 and 12 (most international students choose English as an Additional Language).
+You choose the rest.

-If you need help or advice, careers and course advisors and counsellors can guide you in the right direction.
-You can also
+If you need help or advice, careers and course advisors and counsellors can guide you in the right direction!

 There are over 90 VCE subjects across 9 Key Learning Areas: